Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 ## Functions

-Last but not least on our whirlwind tour is a deeper look into functions.
+Last but not least on our whirlwind tour is an overview of functions.
 Some functions, like `print` and `input`, exist predefined in Python.
 We can also write our own: